Sarohia94/Project-5-Bedside-Tales/TESTING.md

 4. The featured_author template was not displaying the content added in the admin panel.
 Issue was with my featured_author view so tried to amend myself but I was getting error message after error message so had assistance from Gemma in tutor support who was able to provide some rationale.

-This was resolved by fixing the many small issues I had with inconsistant/incorrect syntax, i.e. pay attention to watch variable is passed ('featured_author': Featured as opposed to featured).
+This was resolved by fixing the many small issues I had with inconsistant/incorrect syntax, i.e. pay attention to which variable is passed ('featured_author': Featured where it should be featured).
 Ensure the assigned variable featured_author from the view.py file is being used correctly in the template.

-Amended below where I was trying to pick out the author from the featured model so that I can call this to the featured_author template.
+Amended below where I was trying to pick out the author from the author model so that I can call this to the featured_author template.
 ```python
 featured = Author.objects.filter(author=featured.author)
 ```